Republicans may soon be the only party representing Kansas in Congress; What could lead to the change?

 Right now, Sharice Davids is the only Kansas Democrat in Congress.
 Now that her district is overpopulated, it gives Republicans an incentive to set new lines and hurt Davids politically.

 Lawmakers have to decide the shape for all 165 legislators, 10 state board of education members and four Congressional seats.
-Some Democrats are worried Republicans will create districts to unfairly favor the GOP.
+Some Democrats are worried Republicans will create districts to favor the GOP unfairly.

-Talks of potential gerrymandering arose last year, after a video surfaced showing former Kansas Senate President Susan Wagle making controversial comments on redistricting.
+Talks of potential gerrymandering arose last year in a video showing former Kansas Senate President Susan Wagle making controversial comments on redistricting.

 In a clip taken from a video posted on Sept.
-25, 2020, Wagle speaks to the Wichita Pachyderm Club about redistricting around 19 minutes in.
-She discussed the need for a Republican majority to redraw district maps, and to make it harder for Congresswoman Sharice Davids to keep her seat.
+25, 2020, Wagle speaks to the Wichita Pachyderm Club about redistricting.
+She discussed the need for a Republican majority to redraw district maps and make it harder for Congresswoman Sharice Davids to keep her seat.

 “I guarantee you, we can draw four Republican Congressional maps,” Wagle said in September.
-Currently, Republicans hold three seats, while one is held by a Democrat.
+Currently, Republicans hold three seats, while a Democrat has one.

 “I’m the Senate President.
 I’m a Republican, and I’m working very hard to get Republicans elected all throughout Kansas,” Wagle said.